bezurn004/Obsi-Forge-Apedia/Oracles/Planets/OCL_Planet-Vital.md

 ## Source
 SourceMaterial: "Ironsworn: Starforged"
 SourceAuthor: "Shawn Tompkin"
+SourceLink:

 ## Page
-Alias: "Planet:Vital Oracle"
+aliases:
+  - "Planet: Vital Oracle"
+  - "Planet: Vital Atmosphere Oracle"
+  - "Planet: Vital Settlement Oracle"
+  - "Planet: Vital Observed From Space Oracle"
+  - "Planet: Vital Diversity Oracle"
+  - "Planet: Vital Biomes Oracle"
+  - "Planet: Vital Planetside Feature Oracle"
+  - "Planet: Vital Life Oracle"
+  - "Planet: Vital Sample Names Oracle"
-PageType: "Oracle"
+PageType: Oracle
-PageCategory: "Planet"
+PageCategory: Planet
+PageOrder: 11

 ## Oracle
 Oracle: Planet
 OracleFocus: Vital
+OracleDescriptor: "Against all odds, life finds a way.
+Even in the emptiness of space, tiny pockets of hope can be found, and this planet offers that.
+Liquid water exists here which has given a chance for both flora and fauna to flourish.
+If you can’t find exactly what you need here, you can at least find a moment of respite."
 ---
 # [[_OCL_Index|Oracle]] - [[_OCL_Planets|Planets]]: Vital
 Against all odds, life finds a way.
 Even in the emptiness of space, tiny pockets of hope can be found, and this planet offers that.
 Liquid water exists here which has given a chance for both flora and fauna to flourish.
 If you can’t find exactly what you need here, you can at least find a moment of respite.

-## Oracle: Atmosphere
+## Oracle: Vital Atmosphere
+> [!mechanics]- | Roll > %%GetDice%% | Guidance
+> The baseline for planet habitability, see [[_OCL_Planets#Planet Atmospheres|Planet Atmosphere]] for the effects of each atmosphere for human life. ^guidance-Atmosphere

  1d100 | Result |
 | :----: | :------- |
 | 1-20 | Marginal |
 | 21-50 | Breathable |
 | 51-100 | Ideal |
-^table-ISSF-Core1-0-OclPlanetVitalAtmosphere
+^table-Atmosphere

-## Oracle: Vital: Settlements
+## Oracle: Vital Settlements
-### Oracle: Settlements: Terminus
+### Oracle: Settlements - Terminus
+> [!mechanics]- | Roll > %%GetDice%% | Guidance
+> Choose or roll on possible settlements located on this planet. ^guidance-Settlement-Terminus

 | 1d100 | Result |
 |:---:|:--- |
 | 1-20 | None |